On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Introduction

 Here $A, D, F$ and $L$ are objects of $\bF$, $\DOp$, $\Phi$ and $\LOp$ respectively, and $i$ denotes the embedding of objects of $\Phi$ as free operads in $\LOp$; see \ref{ss:main} below for detailed definitions.
 Our main theorem can then be stated as follows:

 \begin{thm} The functors $\lambda$ and $\delta$ define an equivalence of symmetric monoidal $\infty$-categories

 \end{thm}

 The other comparison proofs mentioned above are also based on the same functor from level forests to forests, but there are several important differences.
 First of all, our result is an equivalence of symmetric monoidal $\infty$-categories, not just of $\infty$-categories.
 To prove this sharper result, we use a colax symmetric monoidal structure on the category of copresheaves on an operad~\footnote{Or, as it appears in our paper, the category of presheaves on an anti-operad.}, which may be of independent interest.
 Secondly, our proof uses the category of algebras of an operad in two essential ways.
-We use the comparison theorem of~\cite{PS} which states that the $\infty$-category underlying the category of simplicial algebras over a $\Sigma$-free operad $P$ in sets is equivalent to the $\infty$-category of algebras over the associated $\infty$-operad $\ell(P)$ in the $\infty$-category of spaces, and similarly for algebras in a symmetric monoidal model category $\cC$ and its underlying $\infty$-category $\cC_\infty$.
+We use the comparison theorem of Pavlov and Scholbach~\cite{PS} which states that the $\infty$-category underlying the category of simplicial algebras over a $\Sigma$-free operad $P$ in sets is equivalent to the $\infty$-category of algebras over the associated $\infty$-operad $\ell(P)$ in the $\infty$-category of spaces, and similarly for algebras in a symmetric monoidal model category $\cC$ and its underlying $\infty$-category $\cC_\infty$.
 We state this result somewhat cryptically as

 see~\ref{sss:PSrectification} for a precise formulation.
 (This result is analogous to an earlier result for linear operads proved in~\cite{H.R}.)
 Secondly, we prove and use the following reconstruction theorem for $\infty$-operads, stating that a map $\cP\to\cQ$ between $\infty$-operads which is essentially surjective on colors is an equivalence whenever it induces an equivalence between the associated $\infty$-categories of algebras in the $\infty$-category of spaces; see Theorem~\ref{thm:reconstruction} below.
-(By the result of Pavlov and Scholbach, this implies the analogous known result for $\Sigma$-cofibrant simplicial operads, see~\cite{CG}.)
+(By the result of \cite{PS} just mentioned this implies the analogous known result for $\Sigma$-cofibrant simplicial operads, see~\cite{CG}.)

 To conclude this introduction, let us briefly sketch the contents of this paper.
 In Section~\ref{sec:preliminary}, we fix some conventions about our use of $\infty$-categorical language, and introduce the $\infty$-categories $\DOp$ and $\LOp$ featuring in our main theorem above.
 In Section~\ref{sec:equivalenceLOPDOP}, we state and prove a weaker form of the main theorem, ignoring the symmetric monoidal structure for the moment.
 The proof uses a lemma which is based on the reconstruction theorem, which we postpone until Section~\ref{sec:opalgebras} where we discuss algebras over an $\infty$-operad.
 In the final Section~\ref{sec:monoidal} we address the different symmetric monoidal structures involved, and prove that they are respected by the functors $\delta$ and $\lambda$.
 The structure on $\DOp$ is defined in terms of shuffles of trees about which we explain some basic facts in the Appendix.